Stable Menus of Public Goods: A Matching Problem: Tightness of the Lower Bound for g<=6

 In this section we prove the remaining two parts of \cref{upper-bound-2} from the introduction.
 That is, we prove the tightness of the lower bound of \cref{lower-bound-2} in the cases $g \in\{5,6\}$.

 \begin{theorem} For every $g \in \{5,6\}$ and $t,u \in \N$ such that $u \ge 2t\!-\!1$, every menu selection problem with $g$ public goods has a $(t,u)$-stable menu. \end{theorem}

 We prove this upper bound in a computer-aided manner: we analytically show that any instance of a menu selection problem is equivalent to a polyhedra covering problem, which we solve using the open-source SMT solver z3 \citep{de_moura_z3_2008}.\footnote{Our code is publicly available at the GitHub repository \url{https://github.com/sara-fish/stable-menus-of-public-goods}.
 There we explore two methods for solving our particular polyhedra covering problem: One, by encoding as a SMT problem (and solving with z3), and two, by encoding as an ILP (and solving with Gurobi).
-The SMT solver approach is substantially faster, so we focus on it in our exposition.} Specifically, we can encode any instance of a menu selection problem on $g$ public goods (for now assume complete preferences) as a point in $\Z^{g!}$, where each component counts the number of agents with a specific preference.
+The SMT solver approach is substantially faster, so we focus on it in our exposition.}\textsuperscript{,}\footnote{We are of course far from the first to apply SMT solvers to economic settings.
+For example, SMT solvers have seen fruitful applications in social choice theory \citep[see, e.g.,][]{geist_computer-aided_2017,brandl_2018_proving,aziz_computational_2019}.} Specifically, we can encode any instance of a menu selection problem on $g$ public goods (for now assume complete preferences) as a point in $\Z^{g!}$, where each component counts the number of agents with a specific preference.
 Moreover, for each menu $O \subseteq G$, we show that the condition ``$O$ is $(t,u)$-stable for a menu selection problem'' is equivalent to the condition ``the menu selection problem's encoding $x \in \Z^{g!}$ is contained in some polyhedron $P_O^{g,t,u}$.''
 Thus, every menu selection problem has a $(t,u)$-stable solution if and only if $\Z_{\geq 0}^{g!}$ is covered by the polyhedra $P_O^{g,t,u}$ for all $O \subseteq G$.